-The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance for the Bond Fund.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance for the Bond Fund.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance for the Bond Fund.
-Accordingly, this communication is not suitable for any other purpose.
+This report is not suitable for any other purpose.

-MEASURE E GENERAL OBLIGATION BONDS PERFORMANCE AUDIT
+MEASURE A GENERAL OBLIGATION BONDS PERFORMANCE AUDIT June 30, 2020

-June 30, 2019

-MEASURE E GENERAL OBLIGATION BONDS PERFORMANCE AUDIT June 30, 2019
+MEASURE A GENERAL OBLIGATION BONDS PERFORMANCE AUDIT June 30, 2020

 INDEPENDENT AUDITOR'S REPORT 1

 BACKGROUND:

 LEGISLATIVE HISTORY 2

-MEASURE E GENERAL OBLIGATION BONDS 2
+MEASURE A GENERAL OBLIGATION BONDS 2

 PERFORMANCE AUDIT:

 OBJECTIVES 3

 SCOPE 3

 METHODOLOGY 3

 CONCLUSION 3

-To the Governing Board and Measure E Citizens' Bond Oversight Committee Contra Costa Community College District Martinez.
-California
+To the Governing Board and Measure A Citizens' Bond Oversight Committee Contra Costa Community College District Martinez, California

-We have conducted a performance audit of the Contra Costa Community College District (the "District"), Measure E General Obligation Bond funds for the year ended June 30, 2019.
+We have conducted a performance audit of the Contra Costa Community College District (the "District"), Measure A General Obligation Bond funds for the year ended June 30, 2020.